Lavanya-Mohan12/Lavanya-Mohan12/README.md

 Description:
 Created test automation scripts for frames and nested frames.
 Drags the image from the source and drops the image in the target.
-Navigates to the next page and clicks the Nexted Frames link and prints the middle frame text.
-Validates the frame text which is retrieved with the actual result using  assertions.
+Navigates to the next page and clicks the Nested Frames link and prints the middle frame text.
+Validates the middle frame text which is retrieved with the actual result using assertions.

 Project Name: Tables